rabeehcv/Spring-Boot/Notes.md

 - @GetMapping("/findbyid/{id}"): This annotation defines a GET HTTP method endpoint with the path /findbyid/{id}.
 The {id} part is a path variable.
 - @PatchMapping("/update"): This annotation defines a PATCH HTTP method endpoint with the path /update.
 - @DeleteMapping("/delete/{id}"): This annotation defines a DELETE HTTP method endpoint with the path /delete/{id}.
 The {id} part is a path variable.
+- @Component: This annotation from Spring indicates that this class is a component and can be managed by the Spring container.
+This means it's eligible for autowiring into other components.
 - @Service - to mark a class as a service provider, in which the class will provide business functionalities.

 ### Steps to follow